JetBrains/amper/docs/FAQ.md

 Our final language choice will be made based on the overall UX it provides.

-### Why do you have a Gradle-based option to use Amper?
+### Why did you have a Gradle-based option to use Amper?

 In the initial Amper prototype, our main focus was improving the user experience and toolability of build configuration.
 Gradle, as a well-tested build engine, allowed us to start experimenting with the UX of the configuration very quickly.
 What’s more, smooth interoperability with Gradle allows for the use of Amper in existing projects, which is important if we want to get feedback from real-world use cases.

-Amper primarily exists as a standalone build tool, which allows us to improve the IDE support and workflows even further.
+Now, Amper is a standalone build tool, which allows us to improve the IDE support and workflows even further.

 ### Why not simply improve Gradle?